Sitecore/Sitecore.HabitatHome.Utilities/docs/xp/installing-sitecore-xp.md

 .\install-singledeveloper.ps1
 ```

-> You will be prompted for your dev.sitecore.com credentials - the required assets will be downloaded automatically.
+You will be prompted for your dev.sitecore.com credentials - the required assets will be downloaded automatically.

-## We're done
+We're all done - that's it!

-> Now go grab a coffee, really...
->
-> Should take 12 to 15 minutes depending on your environment.
+Now go grab a coffee, really...
+Installation should take 12 to 15 minutes, depending on your environment.

-### What's happening
+## What's happening

 `install-singledeveloper.ps1` is a wrapper around the OOB `XP0-Singledevloper.ps1` and corresponding `XP0-SingleDeveloper.json` installation process _(although the Utilities repo did bring some enhancements to the OOB configurations)_.